dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 also stands out from simple probabilistic models for social behavior with its focus on the spatial components and particle interactions.)

-# Preponderant Sociophysical Postulates
+# (Preponderant) Sociophysical Postulates

-- Extrapolating from a basic assessment of the math, there are several implications/conclusions that stand out above everything else
+Extrapolating from a basic assessment of the math, there are implications and ramifications that attain preponderance, standing above everything else.
+By failing to fully understand sociophysical phenomena, by stubbornly clinging to some idealistic mode (...) or by refusing to allow adaptation to them, we fall victim to Nietzche's danger of dangers.

+Power is the capacity to project flux through types of networks and the rate at which that flux flows.

 - much of this stuff obviously isn't or can't be measured.

 - others:
   - the definition of power as capacity to project influence
   - social isolation/connectedness (in/dependence and vulnerability)

-#### (1) Types of energy have both linear and non-linear mechanics, which determine their equivalence and interaction dynamics
+### (1) Types of energy have both linear and non-linear mechanics, which determine their equivalence and interaction dynamics

 Their mechanics Linearly or
 Non-Linear linearly and non-linear models,

 of energy equilalence, governing movement and transduction

 There varying metrics and means of equivalence for the movement of Energy

-#### (2) Power is rate of energy fluxing through sociophysical networks
+### (2) Power is rate of energy fluxing through sociophysical networks

-Power Can Be Defined as the Potential to Trigger Flux through the Social Network

-- this flux comes in many forms, including the induction of:
-  - physical change
-  - informational change
-  - graph-structural change
-  - schematic change
-  - behavioral change
+Similar to power in electrical networks, sociophysical measures of power are defined as the potential to trigger flux through social networks and the rate of that flux.
+There are many varieties of flux that can be projected through types of social networks: physical change, informational change, structural change to graphs, informational or schematic change, and behavioral change.

+- change to the structure of ideas or to shape people's conception of them
+  - history as a language of ideas we build upon

 - (here, focus on imagery related to electrical systems)